 “Shot in a fractured, but lingering style, Claire Denis seems to enjoy breaking up the narrative challenging you to accept mystery along with the narrative.
 This will close the door on those that demand a more conventional approach; you’re going to have to be adventurous to sit through this one.”
 Severed Cinema

-“Trouble Every Day features three incredible bloodletting sequences — one is evocatively suggestive (blades of grass tell the story of the kill), the others unbelievably gruelling.
-The film’s final killing sequence could very well be the most brutal rape ever put to film, no so much for the graphic nature of the kill but for its many layers.”
+“Trouble Every Day features three incredible bloodletting sequences — one is evocatively suggestive (blades of grass tell the story of the kill), the others unbelievably gruelling.”
 Slant

 Buy on DVD from Amazon.co.uk